 Going public with a company brings many regulations and obligations, however, it also shapes into considerable advantages.

-5 ways in which public companies have it better than privately owned
+5 ways in which public companies have it better than privately owned companies:

 1. A public company can quickly raise large amounts of capital for expansion by selling stock (equity) or bonds (debt).